usf-cs272-fall2022/usf-cs272-fall2022.github.io/_drafts/design.md

 ## Deadlines

-The design grade is based on the **pull request reviewed date** of the **first** approved code review on Github.
+The design grade is based on the **pull request reviewed date** of the **first** approved code review on GitHub.
 This is *not* when the code review was requested, nor the date of the passing release.
 It is the date when the code was **first** reviewed by the instructor (i.e. the date of your code review appointment), not the date your code actually passes code review.
 However, the grade will remain 0 until code review is passed.

 There is a **5% late deduction per 72 hours** that the project design is late.
 For example, the design grade will be 95% if the first passing release is between 1 minute to 3 day late.
 There is another one-time **5% late deduction** if you have more than a ~~10 day~~ **14 day** gap in between code reviews.